 Horse riding: Expeditions are led by experienced mounted guides, sleeping in tents each night around a campfire.

 Helicopter Rides: Lodge manager, Boris, is warm, welcoming and great fun.
-The fact that he doubles up as a helicopter pilot makes him one of the coolest guys we know in Patagonia.
-There are two helicopters at the lodge, and whilst the most popular excursions are heli-fishing and heli-skiing, scenic flights over nearby volcanoes and glaciers, or to remote corners of Patagonia that few people ever reach, are incredible experiences that few lodges in the region offer.
+The fact that he doubles as a helicopter pilot makes him one of the coolest guys we know in Patagonia.
+There are two helicopters at the lodge, and whilst the most popular expeditions are heli-fishing and heli-skiing, flights to nearby volcanoes and glaciers for treks and indulgent lunches are incredible experiences not to be missed.

 Stalking & Fishing: Deer and bore stalking are on offer from March to April.
 Fly-fishing is a year-round activity and a highlight of a stay at Barraco Lodge.
 The location is close to the Puelo and Triador Rivers and the guides are first-class – taking guests on jet boats to different sections of river or lake each day, and providing classes for beginners.
 Heli-fishing is incredibly popular at Barraco as it allows guests to access pristine rivers and creeks which might never have seen a rod before.